Rent statement from landlords showing monthly payments, charges, and balance details

 Types of Rent Statements

-Components of a Rent Statement from Landlord
+Components of a Rent Statement from the Host

 Special Documents Related to Rent Statements

-Statement from Non Relative Landlord
+Statement from Non Relative Host

 Ownership Statement

 An ownership statement confirms the landlord’s legal right to rent out the property.
 This is important in avoiding fraud or disputes about property ownership.
 Renters might ask for this to feel more secure or to use in important applications, like visa renewals or loan requests.
+Would you feel more confident renting a property if you received both a rent statement and an ownership statement from the landlord?

 Benefits of Receiving a Rent Statement from Landlord